Introduction

 Join a cleanup

-Did you know the River Cleanup Community is organizing cleanups all over the world, including Cameroon?
-In many cases the organizer provides cleanup material and guidance… so you only need to show up and get involved.
-Several times a year we have large global events happening such as World Cleanup Day, the #10minchallenge and monthly River Cleanup Days.
+In many cases, the organizers provide all the necessary equipment and guidance—you just need to show up and take part!
+Several times a year, we also host major global events such as World Cleanup Day, the #10minchallenge, and our monthly River Cleanup Days.

 Organize a cleanup